 The Best Longevity Medicine Certification for Physicians in 2026

-Compare the top programs, learn what makes a certification worth your time, and discover why the Certified longevitydocs™ credential stands apart.
+Compare the leading longevity medicine certifications—A4M, IFM, GCLS, and ACLM—learn what makes a certification worth your time, and discover why the Certified longevitydocs™ credential stands apart.

 The best longevity medicine certification for physicians is one that combines rigorous science, clinical protocols and mastery you can use immediately, and a network of peers practicing at the same level.
 The Certified longevitydocs™ (CLD) program checks all three boxes as the world's first credential built exclusively for the emerging discipline of longevity medicine.